OfficeGSX/Test_SP_AddIn/1033/GITHUB-mod_sp15_appscope/create-a-basic-sharepoint-hosted-add-in-by-using-napa-office-365-development-too.md

 By following this article, you can learn how to create a simple SharePoint-hosted SharePoint Add-in by using Napa.
 The add-in that you'll create includes controls and code for managing lists and list items.
 > **NOTE**
 > You can create only SharePoint-hosted SharePoint Add-ins with Napa, not provider-hosted.
-For information on the differences, see  [SharePoint Add-ins](sharepoint-add-ins.md). > You cannot use SharePoint's add-in updating semantics, which is described in  [Update add-in web components in SharePoint 2013](update-add-in-web-components-in-sharepoint-2013.md), in Napa.
+For information on the differences, see  [SharePoint Add-ins](sharepoint-add-ins.md). <BR /><BR /> You cannot use SharePoint's add-in updating semantics, which is described in  [Update add-in web components in SharePoint 2013](update-add-in-web-components-in-sharepoint-2013.md), in Napa.
 So if you need to update an add-in created in Napa, you first have to export it to Visual Studio.
-Instructions for doing so are later in this article. > You can also create a SharePoint Add-in by using Visual Studio.
+Instructions for doing so are later in this article. <BR /><BR /> You can also create a SharePoint Add-in by using Visual Studio.
 For more information, see  [Get started creating SharePoint-hosted SharePoint Add-ins](get-started-creating-sharepoint-hosted-sharepoint-add-ins.md).